 Dual Diagnosis Treatment at Colorado Medication Assisted Recovery

-If you are struggling with a mental health issue and an addiction, you can get help for both your conditions at Colorado Medication Assisted Recovery.
+If you are struggling with a mental health issue and an addiction, you can get help for both of your conditions at Colorado Medication Assisted Recovery.
 We offer a comprehensive dual diagnosis treatment program to help you get a full recovery.
 Contact Colorado Medication Assisted Recovery at 833.448.0127 to find out more about our mental health treatment programs.
-We can help you get clean and stay clean for life.
+We can help you begin recovery with a strong foundation for lasting wellness.